 As industry clambers to become carbon-free, socially responsible and regulation-compliant, the growth opportunities for equipment and machinery manufacturers are unprecedented.
 The obvious opportunity lies in driving sales of new, more energy-efficient equipment and machinery, yet we shouldn’t overlook the significant role that after-sales service plays.
-With the right sustainability-oriented services, OEMs can achieve a major environmental impact while also realising sustainability gains.
-This new Deloitte whitepaper gives manufacturers the insight and best practices they need to plan and implement a sustainable service transformation.
+With the right sustainability-oriented services, OEMs can achieve a major environmental impact while also realizing sustainability gains.
+This Deloitte whitepaper gives manufacturers the insight and best practices they need to plan and implement a sustainable service transformation.

-Today’s sustainability to-do lists are enterprise-wide and extremely long, focusing on issues such as designing more energy and resource efficient products, establishing sustainable sourcing programmes, limiting ESG exposure across the supply chain and achieving carbon-free manufacturing.
+Today’s sustainability to-do lists are enterprise-wide and extremely long, focusing on issues such as designing more energy and resource efficient products, establishing sustainable sourcing programs, limiting ESG exposure across the supply chain and achieving carbon-free manufacturing.
 Service seems insignificant in comparison and may be overlooked as a result, but a closer look at the equipment and machinery lifecycle paints an entirely different picture.

 A whopping 65% of greenhouse gas (GHG) emissions come from commissioning, operation, resale and–finally–disposal.
 Service can have an enormous sustainability impact as it tackles the lion’s share of indirect emissions across the value chain of a typical machine manufacturer.
 There are two dimensions to consider in this context:

 The sustainable service transformation comes with positive top and bottom-line effects as well.
 Let’s find out how to make this happen.